-Rule 16 - Out-of-Bounds
+Rule 18 - Out-of-Bounds

-Once students arrive at school, they are to remain on school property and enter the building immediately.
 Out-of-bounds is defined as any place where the student is not supposed to be unless the student has been given an authorized pass.
 Cutting class is an example of out-of bounds.
-Specifically, out-of-bounds may include but is not limited to the following:
+Specifically, out-of-bounds may include, but is not limited to the following:

-- 1. Outside, except with teacher supervision.
-This includes outside during extracurricular activities held at school (including but not limited to sporting events, dances, plays, and other activities). - Entrances and lawn areas. - 3.
-Any unattended classroom(s), office, or storage area. - 4.
-Library during unscheduled times. - 5.
-Loitering in the stairway, entrances to the building, and restrooms. - 6.
-Any hallway area in which the student does not have a class.
+- Outside, except with teacher supervision.
+This includes outside during extracurricular activities held at school (including but not limited to sporting events, dances, plays, and other activities). - Entrances and lawn areas. - Any unattended classroom(s), office, or storage area. - Library during unscheduled times. - Loitering in the stairway, entrances to the building, and restrooms. - Any hallway area in which the student does not have a class.

-Rule 17 - Extortion
+Rule 19 - Extortion